Javanshir-SH/query-monitoring/README.md

 ---
 Service providing API layer which works according postgres `pg_stat_statements` extension and provides queries monitor API based on their execution time.
-Using service provided API you can filter queries by statements (`select`, `insert`, `update`, `delete`) and sort by execution time (`asc`, `desc`).
+You can filter queries by statements (`select`, `insert`, `update`, `delete`) and sort by execution time (`asc`, `desc`) via service provided API .
-API specification can be found in `api/swagger.yaml`
+API specification can be found in the `api/swagger.yaml`

-> Expect a high load of API calls additionally implemented cache layer.
+> I implemented a cashing layer as a protective measure in case of high load.
 The cache expiration time is configured from the
 > configuration, which gets the value from `CACHE_EXPIRATION` environment variable.